nileshdattatraykedare/nodejs-robo-sim/README.md

 # nodejs-robo-sim

-This is exercise in Typescript.
+This is exercise in Typescript(compiled to Javascript).
 This project will demonstrate robot simulator using predefined commands.

 This is Free for re-use or practise.